tonitech/vpn/intl.en-US/User Guide/Configure SSL-VPN/Manage an SSL client certificate/Create an SSL client certificate.md

 # Create an SSL client certificate {#task_llj_prx_bhb .task}

-This topic describes how to create an SSL client certificate.
-After creating an SSL server, you need to create an SSL client certificate.
+This topic describes how to create an SSL client certificate.After creating an SSL server, you need to create an SSL client certificate.

 At least one SSL server is created.
-For more information, see [创建SSL服务端](reseller.en-US/User Guide/Configure SSL-VPN/Manage an SSL server/Create an SSL server.md#).
+For more information, see [Create an SSL server](reseller.en-US/User Guide/Configure SSL-VPN/Manage an SSL server/Create an SSL server.md#).

 1. Log on to the [VPC console](https://partners-intl.aliyun.com/login-required#/vpc).
 2. In the left-side navigation pane, choose **VPN** \> **SSL Clients**.
 3. On the SSL Clients page, select a region.
 4. Click **Create Client Certificate**.
 5. Configure the certificate according to the following information.

     |Configuration|Description|